-- 1/4 tsp Cane Sugar (optional or to taste as mayo brands vary in their sweetness)
+- 1/4 teaspoon Cane Sugar (optional or to taste as mayo brands vary in their sweetness)

-- 3-4 Tbs Mayonaise I use Just Mayo
+- 3-4 tablespoons Mayonaise I use Just Mayo or Follow Your Heart

-- 2 Roasted Red Bell Peppers* patted dry and diced small.
-See notes for roasting or purchasing
+- 2 Roasted Red Bell Peppers patted dry and diced small* (about 1 cup / 200 grams diced)

 - Fresh Ground Pepper